olamiderokeeb02-sketch/car-price-prediction/README.md

 ---

 ## 🔑 Key findings
-- A tuned Xgboost outperforned a Linear Regression baseline, achieving an MAE of [₦919,934] and an R2 of [0.706] on the held-out test set of predicted price
+- A tuned Xgboost outperforned a Linear Regression baseline, achieving an MAE of [₦919,934] , RMSE of[₦1,927,887] and an R2 of [0.706] on the held-out test set of predicted price
 - SHAP analysis identified [top feature e.g. year], [2nd feature e.g. mileage_kn], and [3rd feature e.g. brand] as the strongest drivers
 - Never cars and lover mileage consistently oushed predictions hioher, contirmind real-world intuition about the Nigerian used car market
 ---